 Morality clauses are accepted under Colombian law.
 However, to be enforceable they cannot be against public order and cannot limit the essential constitutional rights of a person.
-They must be specific (non-ambiguous) and reasonable with regard to the conducts that are not accepted under certain circumstances.
+They must be specific (non-ambiguous) and reasonable with regard to the conduct that is not accepted under certain circumstances.